ateneva/softuni_proj/4_web_basics/create-django-app.md

 * the app is created by default in the same directory as the `manage.py` file
   * `admin.py` is the admin page of the app
   * `models.py` stores the backend logic for the app
-  * `views.py`  stroes the frontend logic for the app
+  * `views.py` stores the business logic for the app
+    * function-based views
+    * class-based views
-  * `migrations.py` ise used to propogate changes to the model files
+  * `migrations.py` is used to reflect changes to the model files

 ### what is the difference between a django app and a django project?
 * **project**